June 25, 2025

 Our fireworks experience with our 1.5 year old and 3.5 year old last year

-Like I mentioned, we braved the Fourth of July fireworks with our girls for the first time last year and it was super fun, and the night was a bit rough!
+Like I mentioned, we braved the Fourth of July fireworks with our girls for the first time when they were 3.5 and 1.5 and it was super fun, and the night was a bit rough!
 We drove downtown to a friend’s house for dinner and hung out there until we went out for fireworks.

-We figured our 3.5 year old would be okay staying up later, and we were curious about how our 1.5 year old would do.
-By 7:30 pm she was asking for sleep and we just kept distracting her.
+We figured our 3.5 year old, Olivia, would be okay staying up later, and we were curious about how our 1.5 year old, Avery, would do.
+By 7:30 pm, Avery was asking for sleep and we just kept distracting her.
 We considered bringing a pack ‘n play so she could sleep at our friend’s from 7-9 or so, but figured that would be a lot of work for a short sleep, plus much too confusing and hard on her little body to then have to wake up, so we chose to keep her awake the whole time.
-Our 3.5 year old did just fine!

 The only way I can describe it is that overtiredness was just consuming her little body and she didn’t know what to do with herself.
 I wanted to “snap her out of it,” so I actually pulled out my phone and put on a little calming YouTube video/song she enjoys (not a suggestion I’ve ever given someone!), and she quickly calmed.
 I re-played the video two more times, and by the end of the third one, she pushed my phone away and conked out on my chest.
 I held her there for a few minutes, then walked back to her room, laid her down, and she was out for the rest of the night.